apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - [https://kubernetes.github.io/ingress-nginx/deploy/#bare-metal-clusters](https://kubernetes.github.io/ingress-nginx/deploy/#bare-metal-clusters)
 - pay attention if you download resource from ` /cloud ` route it is making ingresses uisng LoadBalancer Service but if you create it using ` /bareMetal ` route it is making ingresses uisng NodePort Service
 - we dont ` apply -f <RESOURCE ROUTE FOR INGRESS> ` we ` wget ` it and make ` deployment ` --> ` DeamonSet ` .
 Because for ingress working properly we need it on all our nodes.
-- If we are using Calico as our CNI, then there are some problems with ingress, so after installation we check for ` $ kubectl get svc -n ingress-nginx ` and then find the IP Address assigned to our ` LoadBalancer Controller ` here it is 192.168.1.240 and then we need to bind this IP Address to our Network card ` $ sudo ip addr add 192.168.1.50 dev enp0s3 `
+- If we are using Calico as our CNI, then there are some problems with ingress, so after installation we check for ` $ kubectl get svc -n ingress-nginx ` and then find the IP Address assigned to our ` LoadBalancer Controller ` this is address of our loadBalancer, here it is 192.168.1.240 and then we need to bind this IP Address to our Network card ` $ sudo ip addr add 192.168.1.50 dev enp0s3 `
 - default web page for our ingress controller is 404 not found
 - then we create a deployment and create a service for it to be exposed
 ```